CORONAVIRUS IMPACT UPDATES

 Seattle World School is a Title I middle and high school within the Seattle School District.
 SWS has approximately 350 students; all require bilingual education and 96% qualify for the free or reduced lunch program.
 As a newcomer school, its students come to SWS from all over the world: Kenya, the Congo, Guatemala, Mexico, China, Korea, Vietnam, El Salvador, Eritrea, Palestine.
 Our students represent 34 countries, speaking 36 languages.

 Students at the Seattle World School learn English while developing skills in science and sports in order to adapt to new challenges.
 In their college application essays, SWS students wrote about how the school helped them transition to their new lives.
 So many come here leaving family behind.

 The Seattle school district funds the SWS students at the same level as other public school students.
 Education experts agree that students with limited English proficiency face many more challenges when enrolled in American schools.
 In addition to the language barrier, many lack basic school skills and face economic and emotional transition issues.

 The students at the World School do not have access to the financial resources other Seattle schools have.
 Not all even have parents here and those who do don't work for technology companies offering matching grants.

+To bridge this gap, we formed the SWS Fund.
 Your donations to the SWS Fund can help meet the extra and ongoing needs these students require to succeed.

 We wouldn’t be able to run SWS Fund without the generous contributions from donors like you.
 Your support has the power to immediately make a difference in someone’s life.